AdobeDocs/commerce-cloud-service.en/help/_includes/templated/cloud-cli-ref.md

 ### `--attach`

-The production domain that this one replaces in the environment&apos;s routes.
+The production domain that this one replaces in the environment's routes.
 Required for non-production environment domains.

 -  Requires a value